wjtk4444/eso-addons/README.md

 # eso-addons
-a collection of various addons for The Elder Scrolls Online
+A collection of various addons for The Elder Scrolls Online game.
+Open addon directory to see it's readme file.